cap-js/docs/java/outbox.md

 service are executed synchronously without storing the event in an outbox.

 ::: tip
-Avoid to use one of the default outbox services when outboxing arbitrary CAP services.
-Configure and use custom outboxes instead to avoid delays in outbox entry processing for the case that errors occur during processing.
+The default outbox services can be used for outboxing arbitrary CAP services.
+If you detect scaling issue, you can define custom outboxes that can be used for outboxing.
 :::

 ### Outboxing Custom CAP Service Events